SenciZ/SenciZ/README.md

 ![Senad sitting at workstation](senadzenkovicdeveloper.svg)

-### I'm a Full Stack Developer, who loves learning the endless technologies that Tech has to offer and collaborating with like-minded developers!
+I'm a dedicated Software Engineer with a strong foundation in JavaScript, React, and Node.js, and I'm passionate about building scalable, user-friendly web applications.
+With experience in both front-end and back-end development, I thrive on delivering high-quality code that drives business impact.

+I approach each project with an owner's mentality, prioritizing the success of the company and the end user.
+My commitment to learning and growth has led me to explore new technologies,and I'm always excited about tackling new challenges.
+Whether it's working with JavaScript, Python, Ruby, Go, Java, or C#, I'm eager to dive into any technology that will help achieve the team's objectives.

+In my current role at Karma Wallet, I've had the opportunity to lead key initiatives, from optimizing platform performance to enhancing the user experience.
+I take pride in collaborating with cross-functional teams, ensuring that we consistently deliver impactful, innovative solutions.

+If you're looking for someone who is hardworking, adaptable, and ready to contribute to your team's success, let's connect!
+I'm always open to discussing new opportunities or sharing insights on the latest trends in tech.

+#
 When I am not coding or learning new technologies I enjoy anything outdoors.
-When near water I enjoy racing sailboats or just sailing with friends for fun otherwise I am rock climbing and hiking or cycling.
+When near water I enjoy racing sailboats or just sailing with friends for fun otherwise I am rock climbing and hiking, canoeing and camping, or cycling.
+#

 ## Languages and Tools that I use: